 All levels of the strategy – vision, priority goals, objectives and actions - should be well aligned with one another.
 It is not appropriate to have disconnected and different articulations of priorities, goals and objectives.
 Priority goals should be established based on the results of the SWOT analysis.
 Usually, opportunities identified in the process of SWOT are translated into the priority goals (Activity 4.5)

 It is very important that top management of the University would demonstrate interest and commitment to strategy development.
-It should not be considered to stay on the shelf; it should become real management tool for the Rector to implement changes.
+The strategic development plan should not be considered to stay on the shelf; it should become real management tool for the Rector to implement changes.
 It should help entire team to focus on the most important activities and not to sink in the details.
 It also should facilitate consolidation of resources to the key priority areas (Activity 4.5)

 It is important to agree on the mechanism for monitoring of strategy implementation.
 Monitoring should be carried out on continues basis and responsibility of this should be assigned to a specific person.
 It is adviced to have quarterly meeting of strategic group or rectorate and request all responsible persons for priorities and goals to report about the progress.
 It would be very good to have on-line tool to monitor progress using traffic light principle.
 Activity 4.5)